christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 # Choices Along the Way
 The [Gentoo Handbook (AMD64)](https://wiki.gentoo.org/wiki/Handbook:AMD64) is such a great tutorial that there is basically nothing left for me to add.
-Instead I'll go through the decisions leading to a system to my liking.
+Instead I'll go through the decisions leading to a system of my liking.
 If a choice is not explained, I chose the default or non-extra option as explained in the handbook.
 When you stumble upon some concepts you are unfamiliar with, you should take a look at the handbook or [Gentoo wiki](https://wiki.gentoo.org).
-I should also add that the choices available to you and my opinion themselves change.
+I should also add that the choices available to you and my opinion change with time.
-In a few years this article may very well contain a lot of outdated information, so make sure to always look at up-to-date references, like the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64).
+In a few years this article may very well mostly consist of outdated information, so make sure to always consult up-to-date references, like the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64).

 # GPT, UEFI vs. MBR, Legacy BIOS
 There are two different ways of partitioning your disk, GPT and MBR.
 They are closely tied to the two boot process types, UEFI and legacy BIOS.
-[The handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Disks) explains the differences more closely so I'll leave at stating that I used the modern GPT, UEFI option.
+[The handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Disks) explains the differences more closely so I'll leave it at stating that I used the modern GPT, UEFI option.

 ## fstab
 The `/etc/fstab` file defines what partitions should be mounted where and how.
 This is explained in [later chapters of the handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/System).

-Here you can choose between filesystem labels and UUIDs.
+To address a partition you can choose between filesystem labels and UUIDs.
 While labels like `/dev/sdb3` are easier to comprehend than UUIDs (e.g. `0b04fdcc-6d7f-4a88-bf57-1c2965bf8ceb`), UUIDs are a lot less risky.
 This is because labels are defined by the order the devices get detected by the kernel.
 And this order can change, for example when adding or replacing disks.
+UUIDs on the other hand don't change.

 To convert labels to UUIDs you can use the `blkid` command like this:
 ```bash